abtin-rz/Telegram-Config-Scraper/README.md

 # Telegram Config Scraper

-A simple Python scraper that collects VPN configs from public Telegram channel (@filembad).
+A simple Python scraper that collects VPN configs from public Telegram channel (@filembad) and you can use it easily to the **Subscription Link**.

 ## Features